grafana/agent/docs/sources/flow/reference/components/otelcol.exporter.loadbalancing.md

     * A PromQL query could be used to aggregate the metrics from different Agents.
     * If the metrics are stored in Grafana Mimir, cardinality issues due to `"collector.id"` labels can be solved using [Adaptive Metrics][adaptive-metrics].

-A simpler, more scalable alternative to generating service graph metrics in the Agent is to generate them entirely in the backend database.
+A simpler, more scalable alternative to generating service graph metrics in {{< param "PRODUCT_ROOT_NAME" >}} is to generate them entirely in the backend database.
 For example, service graphs can be [generated][tempo-servicegraphs] in Grafana Cloud by the Tempo traces database.

 [tempo-servicegraphs]: https://grafana.com/docs/tempo/latest/metrics-generator/service_graphs/